helium/HIP/0019-third-party-manufacturers.md

 - A list of other potential risks and issues

 Additionally, we want devices approved under this proposal to be reasonably secure and resistant to tampering.
-The original Helium hotspots used an ECC chip to house the `swarm_key` using a secure ECC chip, which was significantly more secure than the external SD card and unencrypted file storage used by the current RAKspots.
+The original Helium Hotspots used an ECC chip to house the `swarm_key` using a secure ECC chip, which was significantly more secure than the external SD card and unencrypted file storage used by the current RAKspots.
 We propose that applicants are required to include: